geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Manage_Users_and_Groups.md

 6. If a **Get your work done with Office 365** window appears, select the **X** to close it.

-7. On the **Office 365 Home** page, in the column of app icons that appears along the left side of the screen, select the **Admin** icon to open the Microsoft 365 admin center in a new browser tab.
+7. On the **Office 365 Home** page, in the column of Microsoft 365 app icons that appears along the left side of the screen, select the **Admin** icon to open the Microsoft 365 admin center in a new browser tab.

 8. If a survey window appears, select **Cancel**.